Zehnkoto/USTC26MM-Final/README.md

 # USTC26MM Final

-This repository contains the curated source code for the USTC 2026 Multimedia final project.
+This repository contains the curated source code for the USTC 2026 MM final project.
 It combines the CG Final interactive physics project with the later SfM/COLMAP/3DGS reconstruction tools used for the report.

 Large generated outputs, datasets, checkpoints, motion packages, dense COLMAP